- java.lang.Object

 Removes the element at the specified position in this list (optional operation).
 Shifts any subsequent elements to the left (subtracts one from their indices).
 Returns the element that was removed from the list.This implementation first gets a list iterator pointing to the indexed element (with

-if the list iterator does not implement theremove
+UnsupportedOperationExceptionif the list iterator does not implement theremoveoperation.- Specified by:

 - the element previously at the specified position